Collection: Creatine Monohydrate

 How much creatine should I take?

-Research has shown extremely low risk of side effects when taking creatine(reference?).
-A systematic review and meta analysis showed that creatine supplementation does not induce renal damage (7, 8).
+There's a low risk of side effects when taking creatine.
+A systematic review and meta analysis showed that creatine supplementation does not induce renal damage (86">7, 8).
+However, it's worth noting that there are no long-term studies on creatine side effects yet due to the newness of the supplement.

-There are many factors involved with weight fluctuations, therefore it cannot conclusively be said if creatine supplementation will make you gain or lose weight.
-However, creatine supplementation may improve physique appearance and body composition due to two mechanisms.
-First, creatine supplementation can increase muscle size by assisting with hypertrophy (growing the muscle) and with cellular swelling.
-Creatine causes cells to swell as it pulls water into the cell when it is absorbed.
 This makes muscles appear more full and bubbly!
 These factors may increase the weight on the scale, but not because creatine is causing body fat gain.
 Second, increasing muscle size and strength may increase basal metabolic rate, allowing the body to burn more calories at rest by simply existing.
 This may cause the scales to fall, as your body is more efficiently burning calories.
 The combination of these mechanisms can assist with building the appearance of a more favourable physique.

 References